Rensing-Lab/TAPscan-v4-website/README.md

 }
 ```

 Note that in this case, the page cache must be cleared whenever new data is loaded or changes to the pages are made.
-This can be done by runnin
+This can be done by running

 ```
 make clean